vippsas/vipps-developers/knowledge-base/orderid.md

 We *strongly* recommend using a format like `acme-shop-123-order123abc`, instead of just `123456`.

-**Please note:** Having very short orderIds, with just a few digits, can cause internal processing in the Vipps MobilePay systems to be slower, and this *can* cause problems, such as timeouts.
+**Please note:** Having very short order IDs, with just a few digits, can cause internal processing in the Vipps MobilePay systems to be slower, and this *can* cause problems, such as timeouts.
 Use the recommended format to avoid problems.